Church of Sainte-Radegonde (Poitiers)

 The Church of Sainte-Radegonde (Église de Sainte-Radegonde) is a medieval Roman Catholic church in Poitiers, France, dating from the 6th century.
 It takes its name from the Frankish queen and nun, Radegund, who was buried in the church.
-Considered a saint, the church became a place of pilgrimage by those devoted to her heavenly intercession.
+Radegund was considered a saint and the church became a place of pilgrimage by those devoted to her heavenly intercession.
 The current church, constructed from the 11th to 12th centuries, was built in a combination of Romanesque and Angevin Gothic architectural styles.

 History

 The church was established as a mortuary chapel in the 6th century to hold the remains of the nuns of St. Mary Abbey, later the Abbey of the Holy Cross, which had been founded in Poitiers by Radegund in 552 as the first monastery for women in the Frankish Empire.
 Due to its function, the chapel was built outside the city walls, which gave it its initial name, the Church of St. Mary outside the Walls (Sainte-Marie-hors-les-murs).
 Upon Radegund's death and subsequent burial there in 587, however, the chapel was renamed to be placed under her patronage.
+In 955, the church was burned by Hugh the Great during the siege of Poitiers.

 The remains of the saintly foundress were exhumed by order of Abbess Béliarde in 1012 for public veneration, and the entire church was rebuilt after a major fire in 1083.
 The reconstruction expanded the structure, including both a chevet and the foundations of a bell tower when it was dedicated in 1099.
 By this time, the chapel had become both a parish and collegiate church, staffed by a community of canons whose prior was appointed by the abbess.